Manage a Team

 For example, if you’re hiring a marketing manager, your offer letter might state, “We are pleased to offer you the position of Marketing Manager with a starting salary of $60,000, health benefits, and a 401(k) plan.”

-Be prepared to negotiate:
+You’ll also want to be prepared to negotiate:

 • Salary: Be flexible but stay within your budget.